jazzband/django-tinymce/docs/installation.rst

   The default TinyMCE configuration to use.
 See `the TinyMCE manual`_ for all options.
 To set the configuration for a specific TinyMCE editor, see the ``mce_attrs`` parameter for the :ref:`widget <widget>`.
+  !Important: ``language`` attribute should only be set to force TinyMCE to have a different language than Django's LANGUAGE_CODE setting.

 ``TINYMCE_SPELLCHECKER`` (default: ``False``)
   Whether to use the spell checker through the supplied view.
 You must add